Widow in Newfoundland with a $1M Estate: Cottage Capital Gains and Probate Fees in 2026

 Quick Answer

 Helen Burke dies in St. John's in 2026, leaving a $1M estate: a $500K principal residence (fully sheltered by the PRE) and a $500K cottage with $300K in embedded capital gains.
 Newfoundland probate runs approximately $6,000 on the $1M estate — moderate by Canadian standards.
-The real cost is the cottage capital gain: the first $250K is included at 50% and the remaining $50K at 66.67%, producing $158,335 of taxable income on the terminal return.
-At top combined marginal rates, the cottage gain alone generates over $75,000 in income tax — more than twelve times the probate fee.
+The real cost is the cottage capital gain: at Canada's flat 50% inclusion rate (the proposed 66.67% tier was cancelled in March 2025), the $300,000 gain produces $150,000 of taxable income on the terminal return.
+At top combined marginal rates, the cottage gain alone generates roughly $72,000–$81,000 in income tax — more than twelve times the probate fee.
 An inter vivos transfer to a child triggers the same $300K gain but potentially at lower marginal rates if timed to a low-income year, and removes the cottage from the probatable estate (saving ~$3,000 in NL probate).
 The math favours the lifetime transfer if Helen has years of low taxable income ahead of her.

 Talk to a CFP — free 15-min call